evefancom/evefan/README.md

 - Implements a backoff strategy for retries
 - Ensures eventual delivery of events

-The queue handler is implemented in the `handleQueueEventConsumer` function in `src/queue.ts` and exported in `src/index.ts`.
+The queue handler is implemented in the `handleQueueEventConsumer` function in `src/queue.ts`.

 ## Supported Destinations